-Working as an A&E nurse is a unique experience.
+Working A&E nurse jobs is a unique experience.
 It’s in the name; Accident and Emergency – dealing with critical patients in a high-pressure environment.
 You’re often the first point of contact for patients coming in, with a variety of injuries, illnesses and conditions.
 There is very little routine, you have to work quickly and no two cases are the same.
 But with all this pressure, chaos and hard work comes an incredibly rewarding career.
 Nursing jobs require a broad range of technical and soft skills.
-So what does it take to be a great A&E Nurse?
+So what does it take to be great in your A&E Nurse job?

-Working in an A&E Department, you’ll be up against tides of patients coming in, requiring all kinds of treatment and care.
+The A&E Department itself is one of the biggest challenges in an A&E nurse job; you’ll be up against tides of patients coming in, requiring all kinds of treatment and care.
 Your role is constantly changing, rising to a number of challenges.
 To succeed in a busy A&E, you’ll need to deliver a consistent level of patient care throughout long shifts, and this requires some serious stamina.
-All departments have peaks and lulls, but in A&E you may often find yourself rushed off your feet.
+All departments have peaks and lulls, but in an A&E nurse job you may often find yourself rushed off your feet.
 At first, it will seem overwhelming but as time goes on, you’ll be able to manage your energy levels and figure out what works best to keep you on your toes.
 Try small things to give you a boost like a healthy snack, or a short break to clear you head.

-Tensions can be high in an A&E Department.
+Tensions can be high in an A&E nurse job, because of the pressure put on the Department.
 As a first point of contact for patients, you may find yourself being a sounding board for their pain, frustration and confusion.
 As we all know, the nature of A&E means that some people have to wait – and nobody likes to feel like they’re not being made a priority.
 Handling difficult patients is a very good skill to have in your arsenal, for any nursing job.

-An Accident and Emergency nursing job requires a lot of multitasking.
+An A&E nurse job requires a lot of multitasking.
 Combining a large number of patients, various different symptoms and a hectic work environment – you’ll need to keep you cool and focus on prioritising the most critical cases.
 There will be times when you’ll feel spread too thin, caring for many patients at once, with no idea what will be behind the next curtain.
 Mastering the art of multitasking takes time and practice, but you will get there.
 It’s your responsibility to give the best standard of treatment to all your patients, whatever their reason for being in A&E.

-A job as an A&E nurse will give you experiences that you’ll never forget.
+An A&E nurse jub will give you experiences that you’ll never forget.
 Interacting with people from all walks of life, you will gain skills that you couldn’t possibly learn anywhere else.
 If you love the idea of a role caring for patients in a challenging and fast-paced environment, then perhaps A&E nursing is the perfect career for you.

-Mayday offer various A&E positions in the UK.
+Mayday offer various A&E nurse jobs in the UK.
 If you are interested, please apply here.